• Liberty Central School District will be closed in recognition of Memorial Day on Monday, May 29.

 Standards

-Teams align grade-level content to the New York State standards.
+Teams align grade-level content to the New York State Next Gen Standards.
 Standards define the skills and knowledge students must have to be literate and prepared for college work and life.
+Here is a link to a parent’s guide to the standards.

 Overview of Content in Units